nella17/NYCU-UNIX-Programming-2023/HW/1/README.md

    Allow a user to set the file access blacklist so that files listed in the blacklist cannot be opened.
 If a file is in the blacklist, return -1 and set `errno` to EACCES.
 Note that for handling symbolic linked files, your implementation has to follow the links before performing the checks.

 2. `read`
    Your implementation must log all content into a file.
-The log file should be named in the format `{pid}-{fd}-read.log` and be created after an fd is opened.
+The log file should be named in the format `{pid}-{fd}-read.log` and be created at `read` function on this fd be called first time.
 (If an fd is used more than one time in a process, keep logging the content into the same log file.)

    Furthermore, your implementation has to allow a user to filter the read content based on a keyword blacklist.
 The filter should be active for all read operations.
 If the filter detects a matched keyword in a read content, close the fd and return -1 with an `errno` setting to EIO.
 Do not log the content if it is filtered.